awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ## Advantages of Aurora Global Databases<a name="aurora-global-database.advantages"></a>

-With Aurora global databases, you can find the following advantages:
+Aurora global databases can provide you with the following advantages:
 + Secondary clusters provide scaling of reads far beyond the capacity of a single Aurora cluster\.

   A secondary cluster doesn't have a writer primary DB instance\.
 This functionality means that it can have up to 16 read\-only Aurora Replica instances, instead of the limit of 15 for a single Aurora cluster\.